Pratt's Falls Park

 Pratt's Falls Park is a county park in Pompey, New York, United States.
 This park officially opened to the public on July 3, 1934.
 It contains Pratt's Falls, a 137 ft ribbon or cascade style waterfall, and various facilities and trails.
 Pratt's Falls park is part of the Onondaga County Parks system.

 History

 In 1796 this land housed one of Onondaga County's first mills.
 This saw mill, owned and operated by Manoah Pratt, Sr. and Abraham Smith formerly of Connecticut, ran until 1798 when it was turned into a flour mill.

+Pratts Falls and the surrounding acres were sold to Onondaga County by owner, Merritt Alonzo Hall, for $8,000 in 1913.

 Hiking trails

 Pratt's Falls includes three main trails: